-Connected culture explores a radically innovative method of producing theatrical experiences through ‘networked performances’, which enable musicians, actors, singers and artists located in different time zones to perform as one company in a single real-time production that can be watched by audiences located in any part of the globe.
+Connected culture explored a radically innovative method of producing theatrical experiences through ‘networked performances’, which enabled musicians, actors, singers and artists located in different time zones to perform as one company in a single real-time production that could be watched by audiences located in any part of the globe.

-To confront the complex engineering and artistic challenges of networked performance, a 30-strong team of academics, directors, artists, producers and telecommunications experts have broken them into a series of discrete topics - sound, vision and touch.
-The team have begun by addressing the issues surrounding sound and networked performance.
-Further information about vision and touch will be posted on these pages in the coming months.
+To confront the complex engineering and artistic challenges of networked performance, a 30-strong team of academics, directors, artists, producers and telecommunications experts had broken them into a series of discrete topics - sound, vision and touch.
+The team began by addressing the issues surrounding sound and networked performance.

 Sound plays a particularly important role in multimedia performances.
 Every space has unique characteristics and the challenge comes in establishing an acoustic environment that bridges multiple spaces.
 Performers may be in separate physical spaces but the performance needs to happen in a single emotional and dramatic place.
 Conventional speaker systems fall short because they fail to articulate a complex environment within the minds of performers and audience.
 Immersive sound has been possible for decades but only with exacting technical and financial demands that include hundreds of speakers.

-Researchers at King’s have developed a system, tentatively called ZD Sound, that produces a structured acoustic environment with lightweight software and as few as five speakers.
-By combining this with advances in 5G (fifth generation) networking, also developed at King’s, Connected culture seeks to test an approach to acoustic design that could serve as a paradigm for emerging forms of art, entertainment and industry – powerful enough to create sensations of immersion and flexible enough for dramatic expression with a simple set of controls.
+Researchers at King’s had developed a system, tentatively called ZD Sound, that produced a structured acoustic environment with lightweight software and as few as five speakers.
+By combining this with advances in 5G (fifth generation) networking, also developed at King’s, Connected culture sought to test an approach to acoustic design that could serve as a paradigm for emerging forms of art, entertainment and industry – powerful enough to create sensations of immersion and flexible enough for dramatic expression with a simple set of controls.

-The networked performance will be tested through a series of performances, each of which will crystallise around the dramatic potential of a specific sense, starting with hearing then moving to vision and touch, aiming for full sensory immersion.
-The first theatrical piece chosen, Fundamental, has been developed by Josh McNorton and Jennifer Tang.
+The networked performance was tested through a series of performances, each of which crystallised around the dramatic potential of a specific sense, starting with hearing then moving to vision and touch, aiming for full sensory immersion.
+The first theatrical piece chosen, Fundamental, was developed by Josh McNorton and Jennifer Tang.

-These performances will be developed over a series of multidisciplinary workshops that bring together creative practitioners and engineers, aiming to move from collaboration among artists and scientists to collaboration among artist-scientists.
-Each workshop adopts the ‘scratch’ methodology borrowed from agile software development and pioneered at Battersea Arts Centre - a way of working that emphasises minimal roles and maximal contributions from individuals that work across multiple specialities.
+These performances were developed over a series of multidisciplinary workshops that brought together creative practitioners and engineers, aiming to move from collaboration among artists and scientists to collaboration among artist-scientists.
+Each workshop adopted the ‘scratch’ methodology borrowed from agile software development and pioneered at Battersea Arts Centre - a way of working that emphasises minimal roles and maximal contributions from individuals that work across multiple specialities.

 Find out more about Connected culture from the project film below.